 I admit that November has snuck up on me, as it always does.
-In the rush of conferences, college fairs, visiting high schools, trustee meetings, and speaking engagements, I find myself almost at our Early Decision I deadline.
-I would imagine that many of you are either putting the finishing touches on your applications (if you’re applying early somewhere) or, and this is more likely, realizing exactly how much you have to do before the end of the year.
+In the rush of conferences, college fairs, visiting high schools, trustee meetings, and speaking engagements, I find myself almost at our Early Decision I deadline (November 15th!).
+I would imagine that many of you are either putting the finishing touches on your applications (if you’re applying early somewhere) or (more likely) realizing exactly how much you have to do before the end of the year.
 In this month’s tip, I wanted to give you a few suggestions as to how best to present your application to an admission committee.

 First, there are a few things to keep in mind which I hope you will find reassuring.

 - Human beings will be reading your application.
 While at HMC we read applications online, we also read, page by virtual page, every application that comes to us.
 Pieces of your application will be scanned to get them into our system, but you as a person will not be.

 - Despite our careful reading process during which most applications will be read by two members of our admission committee, we will never get to know everything there is to know about you, and that’s OK.
 If you’ve taken the time to thoughtfully present who you are through your application, you will have the same opportunity as everyone else.

 - At HMC, we read regionally, meaning that each of us is assigned an area of the country and the world for which we are responsible.
 If we are your first reader, you become ours in the best sense of the word.
 We are your advocates in committee, we learn about your school and your world, and we convince everyone else what you will add to HMC.